owncloud-archive/documentation/user_manual/pim/calendar.rst

 pane, type a calendar name and pick a color.
 Then, click on the tick button to complete.

+.. above, is 'tick button' a good name? (jw)

 .. _eds:

 Edit/Delete